 We have all come across road rage at some point in our driving lives.
 When it happens, it can leave you feeling intimidated and scared.
-But with a bit of planning you can prevent the situation altogether as no one sets off on a journey intending to have an argument with another driver, often the road rage is the culmination of a bad day.
-Richard Gladman, head of driving and riding standards, provides a few top tips about how to avoid being a victim of road rage, and what to do if it escalates.
+But with a bit of planning, you can prevent the situation altogether as no one sets off on a journey intending to have an argument with another driver, often the road rage is the culmination of a bad day.
+Richard Gladman, head of driving and riding standards at IAM RoadSmart, provides a few top tips about how to avoid being a victim of road rage and what to do if it escalates.

-IAM RoadSmart’s top tips for avoiding road rage:
+IAM RoadSmart’s top tips on avoiding road rage:

-No-one need experience road rage, but it us up to each of us to ensure it stays that way!
+No-one need experience road rage, but it is up to each of us to ensure it stays that way!

 For more CarCliq guides click here.